-Demolish 1927 High School and 1967 Kennedy to make way for a new Pre-K to 5 elementary building.
+Demolish 1927 High School and Kennedy to make way for a new Pre-K to 5 elementary building.
 School is build on site of current sports field and 1927 demo site in order to build while not displacing students during construction.
-Madison becomes a community resource center with community partnerships and Jefferson will be demolished and property sold.
+Madison becomes a community resource center with community partnerships and Jefferson will be taken offline.